aframevr/aframe/docs/introduction/javascript-events-dom-apis.md

-This is because A-Frame allows us to [modify position, rotation, scale, visible][updatepos] at the three.js level, and in order for `.getAttribute` to return the correct data, A-Frame returns the acutal three.js Object3D objects.
+This is because A-Frame allows us to [modify position, rotation, scale, visible][updatepos] at the three.js level, and in order for `.getAttribute` to return the correct data, A-Frame returns the actual three.js Object3D objects.

 This is not true for the `.getAttribute('rotation')` because A-Frame, for better or worse, uses degrees instead of radians.
 In such case, a normal